The opportunity cost of everything

 Credit card opportunity cost

 Finding the perfect credit card is no easy feat.
-There are what seems like a million options, each offering different amount of points, miles
+There are what seems like a million options, each offering different amount of points, miles and cash back.

 Mixed in with that are annual fees, lounge passes, varying APR percentages and other perks (and downfalls).
 Making sense of your options is next to impossible.